Skulk2Fade/WebTaskTracker/README.md

 This will install `sqlite3` which is used for persistence.
 The database file `tasks.db` will be created automatically on first run.
+Session data is also stored in this database so it survives server restarts.

 ## Usage